rbannist/ContainersOnAzure_IntroLab/README.md

 *	Deploy a container on App Service PaaS platform
 *	Deploy a container on an Azure Container Instance (managed Kubernetes instance)
 *	Deploy an unmanaged Kubernetes cluster on Azure using Azure Container Service (ACS) and deploy our container onto it
-* Deploy the ACS Connector to a Kubernetes cluster and use it to manage Azure Container Service instances
 *	Deploy a managed Kubernetes cluster on Azure using Azure Kontainer Service (AKS) and deploy our container onto it
 * Write to Azure Cosmos DB.
 [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is Microsoft's globally distributed, multi-model database
 * Use [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) to track custom events in the container
-* Deploy Helm and Draft to your Kubernetes cluster
+* Deploy Helm to your Kubernetes cluster

 # Technology used